GlobalyHub/Task-Assessments/Internship Frondend Task.md

 # Software Engineer Intern (Front End) - Task Assessment
 Write your answers in plain text for the general questions.
 If the questions require you to write code,please use codepen, codesandbox, jsfiddle or any online code editor links.Please do not copy and paste answers.

-Please attempt the following assessment and share your task url by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.
+Please attempt the following assessment and share your task url or details through email at career@globalyhub.com.

 ## General Questions
 1. What excites or interests you about coding?
 What did you learn this week?